The first half of 2019 has been eventful for the natural gas sector, with prices hitting their year-to-date high early and then falling.

 The first six months of 2019 have been eventful for the natural gas sector.
 US production hit an all-time high, global export and import concerns impacted foreign relations and international demand continued to grow.

-The price of natural gas is very dependent on season and temperature, as the fossil fuel is used predominantly to heat homes.
+The price of natural gas is very dependent on season and temperature, as the fossil fuel is used mainly to heat homes.
 As such, the value of natural gas remains higher during the winter months.

-While low prices are hard on producers, Gomez noted that cost efficient natural gas is one of the best ways to entice countries to move away from more polluting energy sources.
+While low prices are hard on producers, Gomez noted that cost-efficient natural gas is one of the best ways to entice countries to move away from more polluting energy sources.

 “Low pricing is expected to incentivize coal to gas switching, which should provide some price support,” said Gomez.